Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

-In the minimal Type I Seesaw model, where $n_s=2$, the requirement to reproduce the observed pattern of light neutrino masses and mixing imposes testable constraints on the relative size of the HNL couplings $|V_{\ell i}|^2$ to individual SM flavours~\cite{Hernandez:2016kel,Drewes:2016jae,Drewes:2018gkc,Chrzaszcz:2019inj}.
-These will improve in the future with DUNE, cf.~Fig.~\ref{fig:triangle}, leading to a prediction that can be tested with FCC-ee.
-The position in the triangle in Fig.~\ref{fig:triangle} is entirely determined by the low energy phases in the PMNS matrix.
-The number of events observed in displaced decays of HNLs produced during the $Z$ pole run permits to determine the relative mixing $|V_{\ell i}|^2/(\sum_\ell |V_{\ell i}|^2)$ at the percent level~\cite{Antusch:2017pkq}, allowing to indirectly constrain the Majorana phase in the light neutrino mixing matrix~\cite{Drewes:2016jae,Caputo:2016ojx}.
-For $n_s=3$ the model is less constrained, and making a testable prediction would require an independent determination of the lightest neutrino mass in the SM, cf.~Fig.~11 in~\cite{Chrzaszcz:2019inj}.
-Beyond minimal models, measuring the $|V_{\ell i}|^2/(\sum_\ell |V_{\ell i}|^2)$ can give insight into flavour at CP symmetries of the neutrino mixing matrix ~\cite{King:2013eh,Feruglio:2019ybq,Xing:2020ijf}, providing a hint towards possible UV completions.
+In the minimal Type I Seesaw model, where $n_s=2$, the requirement to reproduce the observed pattern of light neutrino masses and mixing imposes testable constraints on the relative size of the HNL couplings $|V_{\ell i}|^2$ to individual SM flavors~\cite{Hernandez:2016kel,Drewes:2016jae,Drewes:2018gkc,Chrzaszcz:2019inj}.
+These will improve in the future with the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020ypp}, cf.~Figure~\ref{fig:triangle}, leading to a prediction that can be tested with FCC-ee.
+The position in the triangle in Figure~\ref{fig:triangle} is entirely determined by the low energy phases in the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix.
+The number of events observed in displaced decays of HNLs produced during the $Z$ pole run permits the determination of the relative mixing $|V_{\ell i}|^2/(\sum_\ell |V_{\ell i}|^2)$ at the percent level~\cite{Antusch:2017pkq}, allowing for the Majorana phase in the light neutrino mixing matrix to be indirectly constrained ~\cite{Drewes:2016jae,Caputo:2016ojx}.
+For $n_s=3$, the model is less constrained, and making a testable prediction would require an independent determination of the lightest neutrino mass in the SM, cf.~Figure~11 in~\cite{Chrzaszcz:2019inj}.
+Beyond minimal models, measuring the $|V_{\ell i}|^2/(\sum_\ell |V_{\ell i}|^2)$ can give insight into flavor at charge-parity (CP) symmetries of the neutrino mixing matrix ~\cite{King:2013eh,Feruglio:2019ybq,Xing:2020ijf}, providing a hint towards possible ultraviolet completions.